tidbcloud/tidbcloud-uikit/README.md

 1. Make sure you've installed the [pnpm](https://pnpm.io/)
 2. Clone the project & install the depenceis
-3. Enter the root folder, and use blow command
+3. Enter the root folder, and use below command

 ```bash